 December 2009 saw the long awaited return of Public Image Limited (PiL) for 7 monumental live dates in the UK.
 Their first shows in 17 years.
 The band have toured worldwide ever since.
 2012 saw them release the critically acclaimed studio album ‘This is PiL’.
 The album was self-funded and released on their own PiL Official Ltd label.

 ‘This is PiL’ was followed in 2015 by the 10th PiL studio album ‘What The World Needs Now…’, again released via their own PiL Official label.
 The album peaked at number 29 in the official UK album charts and picked up fantastic acclaim from both press and public.
 (The album also peaked at number 3 in the official UK indie charts and number 4 in the official UK vinyl charts).

 ‘Anger is an Energy: My Life Uncensored’ was published in 2014 and was John’s first complete autobiography covering his life from childhood through to the present day taking in Sex Pistols and Public Image Ltd, along with his TV and media work.

 John lives in LA with Nora.
-Mrs Rotten for nearly 40 years.
+Mrs Rotten for over 40 years.